bobbui/smart-redis/README.md

 see **lib/sample.js** for full example.

+## API references

+1. **CacheBuilder.build(options?): Promise<CacheBuilder>**
+entry point function to create CacheBuilder instance. options parameter:
+- redisOption: option to initialize node_redis, see here for full detail: http://redis.js.org/#api-rediscreateclient
+- masterCacheKey: optional prefix for master key, if dont have multiple CacheBuilder instance, you can safely ignore it.
+- logging: optional logging option for debugging purpose
+- logging.enable: whether enable debug logging, default is false
+- logging.logger: customized logger accept log4j and winston instance, default is built-in log4js logger

+2. **CacheBuilder.register(options): string**
+function to register a new cache options parameter:
+- name: cache builder instance name, if not pass an unique name will be generated, should contains only alphanumeric, _ or -
+- dataFetchingFn: function to fetch data. 'list' data type expects an array, 'hash' data type expects an array of object.
+- cacheKeys: array of key strings,
+- redisDataTypes: array of data type corresponding to the aforementioned array of keys, only ['hash', 'list', 'string'] are supported
+- refreshInterval: interval to refresh,
+- idProp: property name to extract key use for hash data structure
+Returns: unique cache name will be auto generated if not passed

 ## How it work?

 smart-redis natively support multi application instances deployment, in order for it to work correctly, each instance has to be deployed in a separated host (VM or docker container)